ma867/ma867/README.md

 ## 🔭 I’m currently working on ...
 I graduated from NJIT with my bachelor’s in Information Technology.
 After my first coding class, I became interested in programming and decided to do my specialization in web applications.
 I also love  art and psychology so I decided to minor in Human Computer Interaction and join a lab on campus researching.
 I graduated during the pandemic so I applied to a variety of IT jobs, until I found my current employer where I work as a developer

-## 🌱 I’m currently learning ...
-I have been working on

 ## 📫 How to reach me ...
 Feel free to message me through my LinkedIn profile, linked on the left tab.